 Look carefully at all plans, what they are offering, how much they are charging.
 When in doubt, consult with our licensed insurance agents at 1 (800) -878-8755.
 It’s absolutely free.

 2- Don’t shy away from calling insurance company

 You need to be really proactive.
-Obamacare is very new.
+ACA is very new.
 Many changes brought about in the health insurance sector are there for the first time.
 It is fine not to understand different aspects provided in the plan.
 Call up your insurance company.
 Have a detailed talk with the human resources department about the options available in your plan.
 Talking will help.
 There are different extensions made in the plans, various plans have increased their network.
 Most of the plans have subsidies much higher than earlier.

 3- Don’t buy low premium plans

 Have you experienced buying cheap shoes from the street shopkeeper and the soles coming out next day?
 Buying health insurance with lower monthly premiums can be at least twice as embarrassing as walking with torn shoes on the road.
 What comes with low monthly premiums, has very high, in fact, the highest deductibles and out-of-pocket expenses when you will actually need coverage.